anshusinha26/Programming-Languages/README.md

 - We defined a view function called hello_world() which returns the string "Hello, World!".
 - Finally, we checked if the executed file is the main program and ran the Flask application using app.run().

-# 🔺Higher 🔻lower game 2.0
+# Higher Lower Game 2.0

 This is a simple number guessing game built using the Flask framework.
 The game generates a random number between 0 and 9 and the user needs to guess the number.
 The Flask application provides feedback on whether the guess is too low, too high, or correct.